 In Canada, 316,482 children and 237,949 adult accounts affected

-Information that may have been stolen included children's name, gender and birth date, along with adults' mailing address, email address, password retrieval questions, IP addresses and passwords.
+VTech said in a statement that children's profiles included name, gender and birth date.
+Stolen adult data included name, mailing address, email address, password retrieval questions, IP address and passwords.

 The most VTech customers affected were in the United States, followed by France, the United Kingdom, Germany, Canada, Spain, Belgium and the Netherlands.

 Shai Samet, a security expert who audits toymakers for compliance with the U.S. government's Children's Online Privacy Protection Act, said he believed the case would lead many toy companies to "rethink" security protections on children's data.

 Technology news site Motherboard, which broke news of the breach last week, reported that the person who claimed responsibility for the hack said "nothing" would be done with the stolen information.

 Security experts were skeptical, noting that the stolen data could be worth millions of dollars.

 "I wouldn't trust him," said Troy Hunt, a security expert who reviewed samples of stolen data and information about the attack for Motherboard.

 Justin Harvey, chief security officer with Fidelis Cybersecurity, said stolen records sell for $1 to $4 in